-This report provides the Committee with the corporate risk register as it stands in September 2017, along with an update on the Risk Management Strategy 2016-19, and other related matters, following the latest review conducted during August 2017.
+This report provides the Committee with the corporate risk register as it stands in January 2018, along with an update on the Risk Management Strategy 2016-19, and other related matters, following the latest review conducted during December 2017.

-Risk Management is reported in its own right but the reporting is aligned with, and complements, the Performance and Financial reporting to relevant Committees.
+Risk Management is reported in its own right but the reporting is aligned with, and complements, the performance and financial reporting to relevant Committees.

-The corporate risk register was last reported to the Audit Committee (for risk management assurance) in June 2017, prior to being refreshed in August 2017 to show the latest developments.
+The corporate risk register was last reported to the Audit Committee (for risk management assurance) in September 2017, prior to being refreshed mid-December 2017 to show the latest developments.
 Officers have worked through the suggestions from that Committee.
-The latest developments since the last Policy & Resources Committee (where corporate Risk Management was last reported) in July 2017 are shown in Appendix A (the risk register report).
-A reconciliation of corporate risks from the last Audit Committee in June 2017 is shown at Appendix B.
+The latest significant changes since the last Risk Management report to Audit Committee are shown in Appendix A (the risk reconciliation report).
+The latest progress against mitigations for corporate risks since the last Audit Committee is shown at Appendix B (the risk register report).